Swaziland: Official and widely spoken languages

 Traditions and Linguistic Identity

 In this area, language is deeply intertwined with cultural practices.
 From storytelling to ceremonies, native languages play a vital role in preserving traditions.
-Families often use these languages to teach values and history, ensuring that younger generations stay connected to their heritage11.
+Families often use these languages to teach values and history, ensuring that younger generations stay connected to their heritage.

 For many, speaking a native language is a source of pride.
 It’s a way to honor ancestors and maintain a unique identity.
-This connection between language and culture is evident in daily life, from greetings to celebrations10.
+This connection between language and culture is evident in daily life, from greetings to celebrations.

 Preservation of Cultural Heritage